Research Projects

 Principal Investigator: Kamalini Ramdas, Department of Geography, National University of Singapore

-Collaborators: Robin Loon, Department of Theatre Studies, National University of Singapore, Shobha Avadhani, Department of Communications and New Media, National University of Singapore & Josef Tan, Ministry of Education
+Other collaborators: Robin Loon, Department of Theatre Studies, National University of Singapore, Shobha Avadhani, Department of Communications and New Media, National University of Singapore & Josef Tan, Ministry of Education

 Funding: National Institute of Education, Singapore